 People today are busier than ever before.
 They don’t have the time to dedicate to maintaining a beautiful yard and home like their parents and their parents before them.
 This is why so many are choosing to switch to using synthetic grass on their lawns.
 By doing so, they get to have the natural beauty that comes with the lush greenery of a lawn without all the excess work.

-They are Not Like Carpet
+Modern Synthetic Turf Is Not Like Carpet

-Next a mixture of crushed rock and aggregate are laid out to create a base layer to cover the drainage area.
-When laid out correctly, this material creates a solid but water permeable barrier that will provide stability for the grass keeping it from slipping out of place.
+Next, a mixture of crushed rock and aggregate are laid out to create a base layer to cover the drainage area.
+When laid out correctly, this material creates a solid but water-permeable barrier that will provide stability for the grass keeping it from slipping out of place.

 Finally, the grass is rolled out and put into place.
-There is a lot more involved in laying artificial turf that just rolling it out.
+There is a lot more involved in laying artificial turf than just rolling it out.
 If you really want it to look and act like real natural grass it just makes sense to have it professionally involved.
 Yes, it will cost more money than laying out a layer of real grass but you won’t have to deal with the years of work natural grass needs to keep its beautiful look.

 How to Buy Synthetic Grass